Most people are stunned at the impact 401(k) fees have on their desired retirement age.

 Asset allocation.
-Knowing your risk, Blooom determines an appropriate level of stocks and bonds, e.g. asset allocation given your desired retirement age.
+Knowing your risk, Blooom determines an appropriate balance of stocks and bonds (i.e., an asset allocation based on your desired retirement age).

 Once the optimal mix of funds is determined, Blooom buys and sells the funds inside of your portfolio to get the right mix.

 Rebalancing.
 Blooom will rebalance your portfolio when it’s in your best interests.
 Regular rebalancing has been shown to increase returns and decrease risk over time.

 Again, other than signing up, Blooom does this all for you.
 You’ll then see a summary of the changes made inside of your Blooom account: